autoplot/documentation/javadoc/org/das2/jythoncompletion/ui/CompletionImpl.md

+# org.das2.jythoncompletion.ui.CompletionImpl

-# org.das2.jythoncompletion.ui.CompletionImplImplementation of the completion processing.
+Implementation of the completion processing.
  The visual related processing is done in AWT thread together with completion providers invocation and result set sorting.
  <br>